ThomasQuinnKelly/bip-reference-person/docs/design-layer-separation.md

-# Design: Layer and Model Separation
+# Layer and Model Separation Design

 The separation of layers (or application "tiers") for BIP projects is enforced by the BIP Framework which defines three layers: Provider, Domain, and Partner.

+Separation of concerns is of primary importance for ensuring encapsulation of functional requirements.
+It is important that this separation of concerns also be reflected in the packages created for any application.

 ## Rationale